mlovretovich/quest-result/README.md

 [^1]: I am considering this complete even though the application does not pass it's "docker" check.
 I assume this is due to the FARGATE platform not being compatible or granting access to check the docker daemon.
 I don't have access to the application source code so I cannot debug this further.

 ## How did I do it?
-I deployed the application on the Amazon Cloud's FARGATE serverless platform for containers.
-This is a very simple and easy
+* I deployed the application on the Amazon Cloud's FARGATE serverless platform for containers.
+I chose FARGATE due to it's ability to run containers while creating minimal AWS resources.
+* I used Terraform to

 ## Components